Khao Sok National Park Travel Guide: All You Need To Know, 2025

 Top things to do in Khao Sok National Park

-Although the main attraction and the biggest drive of most tourists coming to Khao Sok National Park is Cheow Lan Lake with its floating bungalows, there are many other things to do around.
+Although the main attraction and the biggest drive for most tourists coming to Khao Sok National Park is Cheow Lan Lake with its Khao Sok floating bungalows, there are many other things to do around.

-Good to know: Some of the things you can do in Khao Sok are part of the Khao Sok National Park and require tickets, but not all.
+Good to know: Some things you can do in Khao Sok are part of the Khao Sok National Park and require tickets, but not all of them.
+Read more about entrance tickets above in the article.

 1. Stay in a floating bungalow on Cheow Lan Lake